godotengine/godot-docs/classes/class_scrollcontainer.rst

 Brief Description
 -----------------

-A helper node for displaying scrollable elements (e.g. lists).
+A helper node for displaying scrollable elements such as lists.

 Properties
 ----------